 While Chevrolet was developing their Corvair, rival Ford was at work laying the groundwork for their own compact, the Falcon.
 In contrast to the Corvair, the Falcon was created as a strictly standard U.S. design, reduced in size and built as inexpensively as possible with an all-iron pushrod inline six, rear-drive and a live rear axle on leaf springs.
 The Falcon engine was brand new and designed to be built as inexpensively as possible with just four main bearings and an intake manifold cast into the cylinder head.
-The Corvair with its costly air-cooled Turbo-Air engine and independent suspension all around in contrast was an expensive car to build.
+In contrast, the Corvair with its costly air-cooled Turbo-Air engine and independent suspension all around was a much more expensive car to build.

 The Falcon engine was basically two pieces of cast iron that needed minimal machining before being bolted together, while the Corvair had a three-piece crankcase and two cylinder heads, all cast of high-priced aluminium, as well as a six individual cylinder barrels and a dozen pushrod tubes.
 All had to be precisely machined, assembled and gasketed together.
 Because they were aluminium, the cylinder heads required hardened valve guides and seats to be installed (the Falcon, in common with many U.S. cars used neither.)
 Here is a look at a basic bill of materials for the two engines: